MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 * Increase the number of storage accounts provided to the export command or to the [external table definition](../external-tables-azurestorage-azuredatalake.md) (the load will be evenly distributed between the accounts).
 * Reduce the concurrency by setting the distribution hint to `per_node` (see command properties).
 * Reduce concurrency of number of nodes exporting by setting the [client request property](../../api/netfx/request-properties.md) `query_fanout_nodes_percent` to the desired concurrency (percent of nodes).
 The property can be set as part of the export query.
-For example, the following command will limit the number of nodes writing to storage concurrently to 50% of the cluster nodes:
+For example, the following command limits the number of nodes writing to storage concurrently to 50% of the cluster nodes:

     ```kusto
     .export async  to csv